← Back to Community

 Message length and subject lines

 Keep the first touch around a hundred to a hundred twenty-five words.
-Lead with proof you exist: a course, a project link, a club role.
+Include a course, a project link, a club role.
 Spend the next lines proving you read their work: a launch, a post, a talk, a product detail.
-End with a low-friction ask, usually a fifteen-minute advice chat, not a demand for a job in sentence one.
+End with a low-friction ask, usually a fifteen-minute advice chat.
+Do not outright demand for a job in sentence one.
+Asking startup founders if open roles exist is fine though.

 Subject line pattern that survives skimming: [Your school + stack signal] + [specific team or product hook] + [Company].